konung/spree-html-invoice/README.markdown

     bundle install

+3. Copy stylesheet (possibly modify it)

+  rake spree_html_invoice:install:assets

-3. Configure your logo and footer text or more.
+4. Configure your logo and footer text or more.
 It's easy as it's html.

-4. Enjoy!
+5. Enjoy!

 Configuration